gantgarrett/100-days-of-code/log.md

 **Thoughts:** Data Analysis intrigues me.
 I'm going to keep practicing with Jupyter Notebook and Python because it has been so user-friendly so far.
 My graphs will become more in depths and pretty and it just makes me gitty thinking about it all.
 It's only been 5 days and I'm going to be a data expert by the end of this journey!
 There are no links to projects today because I was just tinkering with the software.

+### Day 6: July 3rd, 2018

+**Today's Progress:** This morning I played around with Seaborn.
+It is a Python library for making interesting looking graphs.
+Today I used ViolinPlot to graph heart pulse by the amount of time rest.
+I'm amazed on how quick and painless it is with Python to create very interesting looking graphs!
+I was getting stuck but I used Google and Youtube videos to figure it out (for the most part).

+**Thoughts:** Python is such a powerful language.
+I like being able to record data and then plot points.
+I have always liked collecting data but now since I know how easy it is to graph data in cool new interesting ways, I literally want to record everything and graph it.
+More to come.
+No GitHub link to the project yet because I'm trying to figure out how to push Jupyter Notebook files to GitHub.